 Any book lover knows that it’s impossible to own just one book.
 This means your home is probably filled with all of the books you’ve read over the years, along with many you are planning to read.
 Whether you are looking to move into a new home or just trying to free up some space, you will need to know the best way to pack books to avoid damaging them.
 In this blog, we’ll go over the best packing boxes for books, how to label them, and how to pack books to avoid moisture, pests, and further damage.
 If you are planning to store your books, especially long-term, you will need to know what steps to take to keep them in perfect condition.
 Without further ado, here are the 10 best tips for packing books when moving.

 1. Get Rid of Damaged or Unwanted Books

 Before packing up all your books, you should check with your moving company and make sure they have no hidden fees.
 Some moving companies will charge by weight, and unfortunately, that will affect the number of books you can take with you.
 If you find that this is your situation, you have a few options:

 Sell your books

-- Pick out the books you’ve already read or no longer have interest in and sell them!
+- Pick out the books you’ve already read or no longer have an interest in and sell them!
 You can either do this by hosting a yard sale or by selling them on sites like eBay and Amazon.
 If you live near a used book store, they may also give you money back for bringing your books in.

 Donate to a library

 Trade with a friend

 - If you have a friend who loves books as much as you do, offer to trade with them!
-Give them all the books you are looking to get rid of in exchange for one or two of their top picks.
+Give them all the books you want to get rid of in exchange for one or two of their top picks.
 This way, you know your books are going to someone who will enjoy them.
 Plus, you get a few good reads in exchange!

 Donate to a nonprofit organization